James Bond Theme: Use in the James Bond films

 Within the Bond films themselves, many different arrangements of the theme have been used, often reflecting the musical tastes of the specific times.
 The electric guitar version of the theme is most associated with the Sean Connery era although it was also used in some Roger Moore films, in Timothy Dalton's final film Licence to Kill and in the Bond films starring Pierce Brosnan and Daniel Craig with the arrangement by David Arnold.

 For every Bond movie which John Barry scored, he orchestrated a slightly different version of the Bond theme, as can be heard during the gun barrel sequence.
 These specialised Bond themes often reflected the style and locations featured in the movie, and the actor playing Bond.

 The "James Bond Theme" and its variations found in the movies are played during many different types of scenes.
 Early in the series, the theme provided background music to Connery's entrances.
-It was not until Goldfinger that John Barry began to use the theme as an action cue.
+It was not until Goldfinger in 1964 that John Barry began to use the theme as an action cue.
 Since then, the primary use of the "James Bond Theme" has been with action scenes.

 Sean Connery (1962–1967)

 The first appearance of the "James Bond Theme" was in Dr. No. There it was used as part of the actual gun barrel and main title sequence.
+It was also used when James Bond first introduces himself.

 In From Russia with Love, the "James Bond Theme" appears not only in the gun barrel pre-title sequence, but as part of the main title theme and in the track "James Bond with Bongos".
 It is a slower, jazzier, somewhat punchier rendition than the original orchestration.
 The original Barry arrangement from Dr. No is heard during a check of Bond's room for listening devices.

 In Goldfinger, the "James Bond Theme" can be heard on the soundtrack in "Bond Back in Action Again" (gun barrel and pre-title sequence).
 The "James Bond Theme" for this movie is heavily influenced by the brassy, jazzy theme song sung by Shirley Bassey.

-Thunderball featured a full orchestral version of the theme in the track "Chateau Flight".
+Thunderball used a full orchestral version of the theme in the track "Chateau Flight".
 Another full orchestral version was intended for the end titles of the film.

-You Only Live Twice featured a funereal orchestration with Bond's "burial" at sea sequence in Hong Kong harbour.
+You Only Live Twice had a funereal orchestration with Bond's "burial" at sea sequence in Hong Kong harbour.
 A full orchestral version of the theme was used in the Little Nellie autogyro fight scene.